ArchishmanSengupta/doppler-effect/development.rst

 SERVER
 #############

-We need to access the client_secret in order to logon the user.
+We need to access the client_secret in order to login the user.
 For that we need to run it in a server